 Thanks to the surname index and ability to quickly review names in nearby villages, I’ve identified possible ancestors with variant spellings.
 For example, I was unable to find John Wilden (6x) in Great Horwood, where his daughter was baptised, but found John Wilding in a neighbouring village.
 Mary Langstone was born in Wendover, and a Thomas Lankstone is recorded there.
 I don’t yet know the name of the parents of Eliza Plaster (4x), and the only other Plasters in the p.c. lived far from her home village, The Lee.
 But near to The Lee, there were two Plaisteds, one of whom was lame, and the other the owner of 3 horses and a cart.
 Was one of these Eliza’s father?

 Nevertheless, in many cases, an ancestor I knew to be alive in 1798 was registered right where I expected him to be.
 I knew that my 5x, Richard Smith, was baptised in Monks Risborough in 1756, and buried there in 1832.
 His son, my 4x, also Richard Smith, was born in the same village in 1779 and would have been about 18 years old in 1798.
 In the p.c., two Richard Smiths were listed as labourers at Monks Risborough.
-These working class men with common names were suddenly more real and three-dimensional – a father and son working, perhaps side by side, in the same village where my parents were married 175 years later.
+These working class men with common names who would rarely appear in any records of the period were suddenly more real and three-dimensional — a father and son working, perhaps side by side, in the same village where my parents were married 175 years later.

 Please, sir, I want some more.